peteroupc/peteroupc.github.io/bernoulli.md

 (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup>:

-1. Create an empty uniform PSRN.
+1. Create a positive-sign zero-integer-part uniform PSRN.
 2. Call **SampleGeometricBag** twice on the PSRN, and flip the input coin twice.
 If any of these calls or flips returns 0, return 1.
 3. Call **SampleGeometricBag** twice on the PSRN, and flip the input coin twice.
 If any of these calls or flips returns 0, return 0.
 Otherwise, go to step 2.

 Observing that the even-parity construction used in the Flajolet paper is equivalent to the two-coin special case, which is uniformly fast for all &lambda; parameters, the algorithm above can be made uniformly fast as follows:

-1. Create an empty uniform PSRN.
+1. Create a positive-sign zero-integer-part uniform PSRN.
 2. With probability 1/2, return 1.
 3. Call **SampleGeometricBag** twice on the PSRN, and flip the input coin twice.
 If all of these calls and flips return 1, return 0.
 Otherwise, go to step 2.